azarboon/cheat-sheet-aws/README.md

 NACL are stateless, that is, if you allow e.g. inbound port on port 80, you need to explicitly allow outbound traffic on **ephermal portS** associated with the client (vice versa).

+You can't use Internet Gateway as source/destination for SG.

+### Storage

+Storage gateway: unlimited storage to on-prem:
+* S3 File Gateway: NFS and SMB protocols, integrates with AD.
+* FSx File Gateway: SMB protocl, stores on Windows File server Server (not S3), integrates with AD
+* Tape Gateway: iSCSI virtual tape library (VTL) interface.
+Storage on S3, can be transitioned to Glacier/Deep Archive
+* Volume Gateway: block storage (EBS snapshot), iSCSI protocol.
+Stores on S3 but data is not directly accessible.
+Two modes:
+  1. Cached: Primary data stored on s3, frequently access data cached locally
+  2. Stored: Primary data stored locally, low-latency access to entire dataset, async backup to AWS.

+S3 is the cheapest storage solution (after Glacier).
+EFS costs 3x more than EBS per GB, but you pay for what you use and it can be used by multiple instances at a time.
+Whereas in EBS you pay for provisioned capacity (even if you don't use it) and a volume can be accessed only by an instance at a time.
+Meawhile, EFS costs way less than FSx Lustre.

+Sub-millisecond latency: FSx for Lustre

+Concurrent access: EFS, S3, FSx for Lustre

+Parallel file system: FSx for Lustre

+EFS and FSx for Lustre can be mounted only on Linux instances.

+FSx Windows File shares can be mounted on both Windows and Linux instances (you need to install cifs-utils package)

+FSx Lustre integrates only with ECS EC2.
+Wheras, EFS integrates with both ECS EC2 and Fargate.

+S3 integrates with FSx for Lustre  but not with EFS, EBS and FSx Windows.

+Multi-AZ: EFS and FSx Windows

+* NAS is a **file system**, works with NFS and SMB protocols.
+Possible destinaitons are FSx and EFS.
+* SAN is a **block-storage**, works with ISCSI and Fibre Channel protocols.
+Possible desitnaiton is EBS.
+* S3 is a **object storage**, exposes data through a RESTfull API that can be accessed from anywhere.
+S3 is not a destination for file systems nor can be mounted on EC2 instances.

 ### Elastic File System